TristanCacqueray/tristancacqueray.github.io/content/emacs/tutorial.md

 but that's an issue when you copy your config to a fresh environment because the commands and settings won't be available.

-Instead, you need to leverage the `use-package` command to manage external packages.
+Instead, you need to leverage the `use-package` macro to manage external packages.
 The basic syntax looks like this:

 ```elisp